Glossary

 Double-End Trimmed (DET)

-Passed through saws to be smoothly trimmed at both ends, commonly in length increments of two feet.
+Passed through saws to be smoothly trimmed at both ends, commonly in length increments of 2′.

 Dry

-Seasoned, usually to a moisture content of less than 19%.
+Seasoned lumber, usually to a moisture content of less than 19% or more.

 Dry Kiln